 Buzzstream is another great link building outreach tool.
 This platform has been around for quite some time and they have been mentioned everywhere countless times.
 It truly is a must-have for advanced marketers.

 📍 What are the best local SEO tools?

 Whitespark features a full suite of tools helping you with your local listings.
-One of their unique features is the Local CItation Finder helping you identify where your business has been mentioned (without a link) so that you can work that channel, find competitor citations which you can acquire or simply track where you’ve been mentioned.
+One of their unique features is the Local CItation Finder helping you identify where your business has been mentioned (without a link) so that you can work that channel, find competitor citations that you can acquire, or simply track where you’ve been mentioned.

 BrightLocal’s platform is great for finding and managing local SEO citation opportunities for a flat fee.
 They have a ton of listings available – and also provide you with access to lists of Data Aggregators for further business exposure.
 The tool is also great for agencies as it offers a White-label service.

 Yext is an expensive but powerful tool with several key competencies.
 Besides local listing submission and management, the tool also comes with a ton of other useful features for local business – such as a landing page builder, review management tools, analytics software and even its own niche search engine.